 ENGC102 College Composition I 3 CLASS HOURS/3 CREDITS In this course, students learn to write clearly and effectively for defined audiences through a variety of strategies.
 Emphasis is on the writing process from prewriting through drafting, revising, and editing.
 Students become aware of the variety of strategies, behaviors, habits, and attitudes and choose those that help them improve.
 Writing nonfiction from personal experience and observation as well as from library and electronic sources, students gain confidence and learn basic writing principles.
-(Prerequisite: Accuplacer Sentence Skills score of 78.)
+(Prerequisite: Accuplacer score of 78 or Permission of Instructor.)

-ENGC110 Writing Workshop 2 CLASS HOURS/2 CREDITS Writing Workshop provides a challenging but supportive environment in which student, faculty, and staff writers determine and pursue individual writing goals.
+ENGC110 Writing Workshop 2 Class Hours/2 Credits Writing Workshop provides a challenging but supportive environment in which student, faculty, and staff writers determine and pursue individual writing goals.
 Past writing has ranged from book reviews, research writing, editorials, proposals, and technical pieces to poems, stories, memoirs, and personal essays.
 Participants present their work for discussion, and they read and respond to drafts presented by others in the group.
 Workshop discussion focuses on process, interpretation, craft and problem-solving.
-(Prerequisite: ENGC102 and ENGC201 or permission of instructor.)
+(Prerequisite: ENGC102 and ENGC201 or Permission of Instructor.)

-ENGC122 Professional Writing 3 CLASS HOURS/3 CREDITS Applying principles used in business and industry, this course prepares students to use a variety of writing styles for communication within the professional community.
-Students will create and analyze workplace documents, including memos, instructions, feasibility reports, and proposals, will build on an understanding of issues of audience and purpose, and will learn to utilize visual devices, including a focus on document design and layout, to make documents more effective.
+ENGC122 Professional Writing 3 Class Hours/3 Credits Applying principles used in business and industry, this course prepares students to use a variety of writing styles for communication within the professional community.
+Students will create and analyze work-place documents, including memos, instructions, feasibility reports, and proposals, will build on an understanding of issues of audience and purpose, and will learn to utilize visual devices, including a focus on document design and layout, to make documents more effective.
 Attention will also be placed on critical relection and revision both as initiated by the individual student and as completed in response to the feedback of peers.
-(Prerequisite: ENGC102) (Does not fulfill the second English requirement) ENGC200 Grammar For Writing 3 CLASS HOURS/3 CREDITS Grammar is studied in relationship to the content and structure of writing.
+(Prerequisite: ENGC102) (Does not fulfill the second English requirement)

+ENGC200 Grammar For Writing 3 CLASS HOURS/3 CREDITS Grammar is studied in relationship to the content and structure of writing.
 Examples will be elicited from student and professional writers so that actual grammar patterns in their breadth and variation can be analyzed, evaluated, and practiced.
 (Prerequisite: ENGC102)